Dapp-Stack/Dapp-Stack/CONTRIBUTING.md

-# Contributing to Solon
+# Contributing to Dapp Stack

-Want to contribute to Solon?
+Want to contribute to Dapp Stack?
 There are a few things you need to know.

-We wrote a **[contribution guide](https://solonproject.org/contributing/how-to-contribute.html)** to help you get started.
+We wrote a **[contribution guide](https://dapp-stack.org/contributing/how-to-contribute.html)** to help you get started.